Lotterleben/Uni/AW2/praesentation/AW2_presentation.md

 pro framework:
 - IoT has lots of use cases-> framework can be customized to fit them
 - easier to keep pace with rapidly evolving technology
+con:
+- may be heavyweight

 pro protocol:
 - easy to install, less decisions
-- can be optimized for size, overhead, less abttery drain -->
+- can be optimized for size, overhead, less abttery drain
+con:
+- slow with adaptions of new things
+- inflexible (many use cases)

+Framework pros probably win, but fw has to be designed to be lightweight!

+-->

 ---